rutikaGaonkar/7-day-pandas-bootcamp/README.md

 About This Series:

-This is a hands-on, beginner-friendly series where I’m building my data analysis skills using Python and pandas — one day at a time.
+This is a hands-on, beginner-friendly series where I’m building my data analysis skills using Python and pandas, one day at a time.
 Each notebook explores a core concept through real code, small projects, and clean explanations.

 What You’ll Find Inside: